OuterHavenLLC/App/README.md

 ### Re:Search
 * Refined content visibility across the platform.
-* Streamlined and built upon the search experience.
+* Streamlined and built upon the Re:Search experience.
 * Added the ability to submit and index external sites.
-* More, TBA
+(TBA)

 ### Shops
 * Addressed an issue that would overrite a Member's shop data even if they were adding or editing products from other shops which they contribute to.
 * The Shopping History is now properly documented in real-time.
 * The Checkout and Paid Messages workflow via PayPal have been streamlined, and now use the Parent-View structure.

+### Status Updates (working on it...)
+* Members of Congress may now contribute Congressional Notes to add context.
+* Congressional Notes may be voted upon, and the one with the highest vote rank will be attached to the Status Update until another overtakes it.

 ### Platform Improvements
 * A new PurgeContent() Core object efficiently and permanently purges content and its dependencies from the platform, either purging individual content from their respective SaveDelete views or bulk purging marked content via the new Purge cron job.